Komatsu-T/Selective-PLS/README.md

 # selectivePLS

 ## Overview
-selectivePLS is a Python package for partial least squares (PLS) regression.
+selectivePLS is a Python package for partial least squares (PLS) regression models.
 This package provides functions as follows:

 ## Installation